Chrriis/SWTSwing/SWTSwing/Release/readme.txt

 The SWTSwing project - SWT running on Swing http://swtswing.sourceforge.net
 Christopher Deckers (chrriis@nextencia.net)
-Licence terms: EPL 1.0 (see licence.html)
+Licence terms: EPL 2.0 (see licence.txt)

 1. What is SWTSwing?